 2. A buoy will only be permitted if placement will not cause a potential safety hazard or interfere with navigation and recreation.

 a.
-The buoy shall be at least twelve inches (12") in diameter and constructed of plastic or dense foam which is light colored and reflective for maximum visibility.
+The buoy must be at least twelve inches (12") in diameter and constructed of plastic or dense foam which is light colored and reflective for maximum visibility.
 Logs, wood, metal barrels, and milk cartons are prohibited.

 b.
-A buoy which has deteriorated to less than twelve inches (12") in diameter or is failing to float for adequate visibility is a navigational hazard and shall be immediately removed from the lake.
+A buoy which has deteriorated to less than twelve inches (12") in diameter or is failing to float for adequate visibility is a navigational hazard and must be immediately removed from the lake.

 g.
 Buoys are not permitted on lots less than seventy five feet (75') in width.
-The buoy shall be centered on the property or placed such that the farthest swing of a buoy moored boat in the prevailing winds is twenty five feet (25') from the riparian boundary.
+The buoy must be centered on the property or placed such that the farthest swing of a buoy moored boat in the prevailing winds is twenty five feet (25') from the riparian boundary.

 j.
-State law requires any boat or other watercraft attached or anchored to a buoy shall maintain at all times between sunset and sunrise, a thirty two (32) point light (a light visible at all times from all directions for a 360 degree field of view).
+State law requires any boat or other watercraft attached or anchored to a buoy must maintain at all times between sunset and sunrise, a thirty two (32) point light (a light visible at all times from all directions for a 360 degree field of view).

 4. An existing buoy may be replaced with a new buoy without a lakeshore permit, provided that placement is identical to the buoy being removed.
+Buoy anchors must be completely removed from the lake when permanently removing buoys.
+Leaving anchors in the lakebed by cutting buoy ropes or chains is prohibited.

 5. Swim floats secured with lines for the purpose of marking a swim area are only allowed for public beaches, and private or public marinas, and require a permit.
 The buoy lines may be located no closer than twenty feet (20') from the riparian property line, and no more than sixty feet (60') from the shoreline.

-U. Boathouses And Boat Shelters:
+U. Boathouses and Boat Shelters:

 1. Boathouses and boat shelters are not allowed in the lakeshore protection zone.